Nassau Woman Chella Phillips Shelters Almost 100 Stray Dogs To Keep Them Safe During Hurricane Dorian

 “I managed to bring some less fortunate ones and I really appreciate some of you donating for crates..
 I really needed it for the scared ones and the sick ones. so Thank you!”

 The Nassau resident is the founder of the shelter Voiceless Dogs of Nassau, which cares for more than 200 homeless dogs every year, relying on donations.
-The shelter is run by Phillips herself who nurses sick and homeless dogs back to health and then re-homes them in the United States.
+The shelter is run by Phillips herself, who nurses sick and homeless dogs back to health and then re-homes them in the United States.

 Here are the #Dorian Key Messages for Sept 3rd 11 AM EDT: Many new #Hurricane Watches and Warnings have been issued for the Carolinas with multiple threats expected across the southeastern United States.
 More: https://t.co/tW4KeGdBFb pic.twitter.com/LepqRE983a